Logo

 • Heightened anxiety or sensory overwhelm

-A mom described how her daughter went from giggling at breakfast to screaming on the floor 10 minutes later.
-That kind of fast, dramatic shift is a classic flare red flag.
+Parent story: A mom described her daughter going from giggling at breakfast to screaming on the floor 10 minutes later—a classic PANS flare.

-Parents often become “detectives,” piecing together what changed in their child's world.
+Parents often become “detectives,” piecing together changes in their child’s environment.

 • Recent illness or exposure